ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 }
 ```

-Note that to allow importing JS files without providing their corresponding types you need to set `allowJs` to `true` in the `tsconfig.json` file.
-Also, make sure that you targets the `ES6` or higher, otherwise you are likely to end up with [a weird transpilation error](https://github.com/ckeditor/ckeditor5-angular/issues/20) in the production build.
+Note that to allow importing JavaScript files without providing their corresponding types you need to set `allowJs` to `true` in the `tsconfig.json` file.
+Also, make sure that you target `ES6` or higher, otherwise you are likely to end up with [a weird transpilation error](https://github.com/ckeditor/ckeditor5-angular/issues/20) in the production build.

 ```json
 "compilerOptions": {